 - Be good to yourself.
 At some level we all know that the ideal of perfect holiday happiness is a myth.
 The best present you might be able to give yourself is time away from the usual expectations for this year.
-A vacation out of town with your partner, luxurious spa treatments that make you like your body again, giving yourself permission to say “no, not this year” to uncomfortable social situations.
+A vacation out of town with your partner, or luxurious spa treatments that make you like your body again.
+Give yourself permission to say “no, not this year” to uncomfortable social situations.

 - Remember: you’re a grown-up, even if you don’t have children yet.
 You don’t owe anyone an explanation concerning why you are not pregnant, don’t have children, and about your family building plans.
 You may need a few stock phrases to repeat often with a smile to the continually curious, such as “You’ll be the first to know…”, “That’s up to God…..”, or anything else that is noncommittal and not too rude.
 Then change the subject of conversation or move on and talk to others.

 Our Clinical Psychologist, Kris Bevilacqua can offer counseling and support while patients are navigating their fertility journey.